mariberg/aws-bootcamp-cruddur-2023/journal/week6.md

       ]
     },
 ```
-Service connect automatically creates a Fargate container to run the code in order to provide a reliable, scalable and securre runtime envronment to run the code.
+Service connect automatically creates an envoy proxy Fargate container to run the code in order to provide a reliable, scalable and secure runtime envronment to run the code.
 The backend service now showed two containers in 'healthy' status based on a successful health-check:

 ![backend containers](assets/backend_containers.png)